-Claremont School of Theatre Arts (CSTA) 2013
+Claremont School of Theatre Arts (CSTA) Summer Session 2014 Update

 The Curtain Raisers of The Claremont Colleges was organized in 1963 for the purpose of encouraging volunteer activities for the support of The Colleges theatre programs and to provide summer scholarships to deserving college students.
 In 1994, the Curtain Raisers proposed the Claremont School of Theatre Arts.
 The Pomona College Department of Theatre and Dance embraced the idea and became an active partner.